I graduated from Rutgers in May and didn’t start graduate school until September. I spent the summer delivering pizza and preparing for school.

 Thank you for supporting me, loving me and pushing me.

 This past year has taught me a lot, but my biggest take away has been that no matter what the challenge, what the obstacle, or what the set-back – when you give 110%, there’s nothing that can stop you from pursuing what you want.
-As one of the best actors of our generation (IMO) once said –
+From one of the all time greats…

 I’m all in on my plan A and I couldn’t be happier.
 Thanks for reading – I’ll be back soon!